What's the date 101 months from today?

 All of our day calculators are measured and QA'd by our engineer.
 Read more about the Git process here.
 But here's how adding 101 months to today's date gets calculated on each visit:

-• Noted your current time of year: 101 months in end of April will bring us into May.
-(Or far beyond).
+• Noted your current time of year: 19 days in middle of April

 • April is the start of Q2.
 Counting dates from here will push you further into the fiscal year.
 (And taxes are due)